jbock-java/jbock/README.md

 To disable the special meaning of the `--help` token, use `@CommandLineArguments(allowHelpOption = false)`.

-### Standard types
+### Standard coercions

 All non-private enums, as well as
-[some standard Java types](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/helloworld/JbockAllTypes.java) can immediately be used as parameter types, without having to write a custom mapper first.
+[some standard Java types](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/helloworld/JbockAllTypes.java) can be used as parameter types, without having to write a custom mapper first.
+Optional and Lists of these types are allowed too.

 ### Custom mappers and parameter validation